mterczynski/Joi-schema-generator/README.md

 ### npm install

-Installs dependencies required to run the app and tests
+Installs dependencies required to run the application and tests

 ### npm test